-Columbia, SC, March 27, 2020 –
+Columbia, SC, May 24, 2021 –

-As you have undoubtedly heard, cases of the Coronavirus (officially called “2019-Novel Coronavirus” or “COVID-19”) have been confirmed in the state of South Carolina.
-Like you, we are watching updates from South Carolina Department of Health and Environmental Control (SC DHEC) and the Centers for Disease Control (CDC).
+As you have undoubtedly heard, cases of Coronavirus (officially called “2019-Novel Coronavirus” or “COVID-19”) have been confirmed in the state of South Carolina.
+Like you, we are watching updates from the South Carolina Department of Health and Environmental Control (SC DHEC) and the Centers for Disease Control (CDC).
 As we learn more, you can find additional Coronavirus resources and updates here on this page or on our social media.

 What You Can Do

 While the immediate health risk remains low to most Americans, there are still ways that you can help prevent the spread of this virus to those at high-risk.
 The virus is spread through contact with infected individuals and that the best prevention method is to “use good hygiene” – and to practice social distancing at home and work.